samgwd/dish-mcp/README.md

-# Dish MCP Server
+# DiSH MCP Server

-This is a Model Context Protocol (MCP) server for the Dish MCP, allowing you to check room availability.
+This is a Model Context Protocol (MCP) server for the DiSH room booking website.
+This MCP had the following features:
+- Check room availability
+- Book a room
+- Cancel a booking

 ## Prerequisites